Geoalert/mapflow-docs-en/docs_userguides/get_started.rst

 2. AI model

- Select one of the **Mapping models** (:doc:`See Models description <pipelines>`)
+ Select one of the **Mapping models** (:doc:`See Models description <pipelines>`).

 3. Options

- Select the additional options available for the Model (e.g. "Typology" and "Heights" for the "Building" model)
+ Select the additional options available for the Model (e.g. "Typology" and "Heights" for the "Building" model).

  .. important::
-   Building Heights option is limited by the minumum area of the processing (from 50 sq.km)
+   Building Heights option is limited by the minumum area of the processing (from 50 sq.km).

 4. Run the processing